 Osteopathy is an alternative treatment method, and is used by physicians, physical therapists and naturopaths.
 The foundation was invented by Andrew Taylor Still.

-The basic premise is that the body is a functional unit and has the ability to self-regulation.
-Since it is assumed that a disturbance of one part has an influence on another part.
-The arteries, the nervous system and lymphatic system play an essential role in osteopathy.
+The basic premise is that the body is a functional unit and has the ability to self-regulate.
+Since it is assumed that a disturbance of one part has an influence on another part, the arteries, the nervous system and lymphatic system play an essential role in osteopathy.

-Osteopaths have a refined sense and examine the body for functional disturbances with their hands.
+Osteopaths have very sensitive senses, and examine the body for functional disturbances with their hands.

-Like some other alternative treatment methods the osteopathy has the goal to activate the bodies ability to self-healing.
-This will be achieved through the elimination of dysfunctions.
-The muscles, bones, blood and lymph vessels are brought into balance.
+Like some other alternative treatment methods, osteopathy has the goal to activate the body’s ability to heal itself.
+This will be achieved by eliminating dysfunctions: the muscles, bones, blood and lymph vessels are brought into balance.

-There are many different osteopathic techniques, for example, the cranio-sacral therapy, which uses various techniques on the sacrum and skull, or fascial release techniques, visceral techniques and many more.
+There are many different osteopathic techniques, for example cranio sacral therapy, which uses various techniques on the sacrum and skull, or fascial release techniques, visceral techniques and many more.

-Most of the techniques are very gentle and therefore eligible for lots of different disorders.
+Most of the techniques are gentle and therefore eligible for lots of different disorders.

-Babys and infants are often treated but also diseases of adults can be affected in a positive way:
+Babies and infants are often treated, but also of adults’ health can be affected in a positive way:

-headaches, vertigo, tinnitus, back pain, mandibular pain, intestinal problems, irritable bowel syndrome and many more.
+For example, headaches, vertigo, tinnitus, back pain, mandibular pain, intestinal problems, irritable bowel syndrome and many more can be treated.

-For our problem it is very important to find an osteopath with very good anatomical knowledge and experience in instabilities of the upper cervical spine.
+For our problem it is important to find an osteopath with good anatomical knowledge and experience with instabilities of the upper cervical spine.